Celso Amorim

 Celso Luiz Nunes Amorim (born 3 June 1942) is a Brazilian diplomat who served as Minister of Foreign Affairs from 20 July 1993 to 31 December 1994 under President Itamar Franco and again from 1 January 2003 to 31 December 2010 under President Luiz Inácio Lula da Silva.
-He was Minister of Defence from 4 August 2011 to 31 December 2014 under President Dilma Rousseff.
+He was Minister of Defence from 5 August 2011 to 31 December 2014 under President Dilma Rousseff.

-Before his appointment by Lula, Amorim served as Brazil's ambassador to the United Kingdom.
+Before his appointment as Minister of Foreign Affairs by Lula, Amorim served as Brazil's ambassador to the United Kingdom.
 On 7 October 2009, Amorim was named the "world's best foreign minister" by Foreign Policy magazine blogger David Rothkopf.

-On 5 January 2023, was appointed as Chief Advisor of the Presidency of Brazil by Luiz Inácio Lula da Silva.
+On 5 January 2023, Amorim was appointed as Chief Advisor for Foreign Policy by Luiz Inácio Lula da Silva.

 Early life and academic career

 Amorim was born in Santos, São Paulo, on June 3, 1942.

-He graduated from the Rio Branco Institute, a graduate school of international relations run by the Ministry of External Relations, in 1965, and obtained his post-graduate degree in International Relations from the Diplomatic Academy of Vienna in 1967.
+He graduated from the Rio Branco Institute, a graduate school of international relations run by the Ministry of External Relations, in 1965, and obtained a post-graduate degree in International Relations from the Diplomatic Academy of Vienna in 1967.

 Amorim was a professor of Portuguese language at the Rio Branco Institute, as well as professor of political science and international relations at the University of Brasília.
 He is a permanent member of the Foreign Affairs Department of the University of São Paulo Institute of Advanced Studies.

-Political career
+Governmental career

 Amorim has a long history of government service, beginning in 1987 when he was appointed Secretary for International Affairs for the Ministry of Science and Technology.
 He served in that position until 1989, when he was selected to be the Director-General for Cultural Affairs in the Ministry of External Relations.
 Amorim was shifted again in 1990, moving to a new post as Director-General for Economic Affairs.
 In 1993, he was promoted to the position of Secretary General of the Brazilian foreign-affairs agency.

 While serving in the Ministry of External Relations, Amorim spent large amounts of time working as an ambassador to the United Nations.
 Most notably, he represented Brazil on the Kosovo–Yugoslavia sanctions committee in 1998, and the Security Council panel on Iraq in 1999.
 Amorim was named as Brazil's permanent ambassador to the United Nations and the WTO later that year, and served for two years before becoming ambassador to the United Kingdom in 2001.

+He became Foreign Affairs Minister between January 2003 and December 2010.
+On 22 July 2005, Amorim was the subject that the 27-year old Brazilian electrician Jean Charles de Menezes was shot dead by police onboard a tube in Stockwell tube station, a day after the failed 21 July 2005 London bombings.